agapic/TwitchChatStreaming/README.md

 # TwitchChatStats

-Provides a leaderboard of the top 50 words and top 50 active channels on Twitch.tv.
+Uses **Apache Spark Streaming** to stream Twitch.tv chat messages real-time and transforms the data into various leaderboards; currently supports the top 50 words and top 50 active channels on Twitch.tv.
 The data is persisted in memory using Redis, and the results can be viewed over a web application built with Node/React.

 More to come soon.